 The Latest MAS AML Measure

-MAS has proposed new measures to reduce the risk of consumer harm from cryptocurrency trading and to enhance the standards of stablecoin-related activities in October 2022.
+MAS has proposed new measures to reduce the risk of consumer harm from cryptocurrency trading and enhance stablecoin-related activities' standards in October 2022.
 These proposals were published in two consultation papers and will be part of the Payment Services Act.
 The proposed measures are aimed at reducing the risk to consumers from speculative trading in cryptocurrencies and stablecoins, which are highly risky and not suitable for the general public.